datacult/AE-coding-conventions/dc-dbt_style.md

 - [x] Staging and analytics models are separated in different databases
 - [x] The correct naming convention is adopted for all models in different layers
 - [x] All models are well tested atleast a `not_null` and `unique` test
-- [x] All models are well documented
+- [x] All models are well documented.
+Every model has at least a description that will explain the what?
+Why?
+How?.
+Some things that should be explained are for example granularity, known issues with the data if exist etc.
 - [x] SQL scripts follows Data Culture adopted [SQL guide](https://github.com/datacult/AE-coding-conventions/blob/main/dc-sql_style.md)
 - [x] All models are properly configured with the correct materialization for each layer